---

 SQLite databases are a cornerstone of many mobile and web applications, providing a lightweight and efficient way to store structured data.
 The Capacitor Community SQLite plugin has been widely used in the Capacitor ecosystem, but it comes with certain limitations that can impact application performance, security, and compliance.
 The [Capawesome SQLite](/docs/plugins/sqlite/) plugin emerges as a modern solution designed specifically for enterprise-grade applications, offering a range of features that enhance data management capabilities while addressing the shortcomings of the Capacitor Community SQLite plugin.

-First, let's take a look at some of the drawbacks of the Capacitor Community SQLite plugin that have led to the development of the Capawesome SQLite plugin.
+Before exploring alternatives, let’s take a closer look at 5 key drawbacks of the Capacitor Community SQLite plugin that have led teams to seek other solutions—such as the Capawesome SQLite plugin.

 When you submit your app to app stores, you upload your app to servers in specific countries (e.g., the US).
 If your app uses encryption, you may need to comply with export regulations that require you to declare the type of encryption used.
 The Capacitor Community SQLite plugin uses the [SQLCipher](https://www.zetetic.net/sqlcipher/) library, which is [subject to these regulations](https://discuss.zetetic.net/t/export-requirements-for-applications-using-sqlcipher/47).
 The problem here is that the Capacitor Community SQLite plugin uses the SQLCipher library even if you do not use the encryption features, which means you have to declare the use of encryption in your app as soon as you use the plugin.